JohnnyHobo/MikeOS-CLib/README.md

 ##### Can I use GCC to build MikeOS programs? #####
 No, GCC cannot generate real mode binaries that are needed by MikeOS.
-Additionally, GCC would need to be rebuilt to cross compile for another OS.
+Additionally, GCC would need to be rebuilt to cross compile for another operating system.

 ##### What if I am not running Linux? #####
-It should be okay to run on Mac but I haven't tested it.
+The build script should work fine on OSX but I haven't tested it.
 On Windows you might want to try installing Cygwin and building with that.

 ##### How can I use the wrapper functions? #####